 As one of the largest countries in Europe – and the second most visited – there is no doubt that Spain as an important travel destination.
-Most people come in by air, but once in Spain, it makes sense to take trains to get around.
-Here is a guide to train travel in Spain.
-We look into popular routes, types of trains, travel times, prices and international connections.
+Most people come in by air, but once you’re in Spain, it makes sense to take the train to get around.

 Contents